 The first winner named Miss Eden is Martha Wood Meeks pictured with 1st and 2nd runner-ups and Pat Pugh Miss Tri-City 1967.
 The Leaksville News reported that the 1500 people in the audience gave her announcement "thunderous applause."
 Miss Meeks was previously 1st runner-up in the 1966 Miss Tri-City pageant.
 She is 5'3" tall and weighs 108 pounds.
 The fist Miss Eden is the daughter of Mr. and Mrs. Richard T. Meeks.
 First runner-up was Nancy Ivie Wall and Heidi Faye Patterson was second runner-up.
 Miss American 1967, Jane Anne Jayroe, served as Mistress of Ceremonies.
 Clicking the following link will take you to a selection of newspaper clippings from the Leaksville News.

 From left to right, pictured are Janet Evans, Susan Moore, Martha Meeks (Miss Eden 1968), Clemmie Lemons (Newly crowned Miss Eden 1969), Dorinda Martin, Brenda Lawson, and Donna Warren.
+The new Miss Eden was announced by Maria Beale Fletcher, a former Miss North Carolina and Miss America 1962.
+Clemmie is the daughter of Mr. and Mrs. Jesse W. Lemons.
+Susan Moore was 1st runner-up and Dorinda Martin was 2nd runner-up.
+Newspaper clippings for this pageant are also available.

 Rebecca Sue Springer, 18-year-old daughter of Dr. Joseph G. Springer of Eden, was crowned Miss Eden of 1970.
 She is a 1969 graduate of Morehead High School and plans to attend Brevard College.
 First runner-up was Wonda Gail Barker, 20, the daughter of Mr. and Mrs. Walter G. Barker of Eden.
 Second runner-up was Esther Joy Rice, the niece of Mr. and Mrs. A. L. Bowen of Eden.
 Newspaper clippings for this pageant are also available.